Understanding the Douglas-Rachford splitting method through the lenses of Moreau-type envelopes: Introduction and motivation

-The cornerstone of most operator splitting methods is the proximal point algorithm (PPA), introduced by \cite{martinet-1970} and thoroughly studied by \cite{rockafellar1976monotone} to find a zero of a maximal monotone operator.
-In the context of convex optimization, for proper lower semicontinuous convex functions $f_1, f_2: \R^n \to \R \cup \{+\infty\}$, the problem boils down to minimizing the composite function $f_1 + f_2$.
-As explained in \cite{eckstein1989splitting}, one DRS iteration (given in the scheme \eqref{DR:scheme} below) amounts to applying the PPA with constant stepsize equal to $1$, to the auxiliary maximal monotone operator where $I$ is the identity map, and the notation $\prox_{c f}$ stands for the proximal point operator of the function $f$ as defined in \eqref{def:prox} below. {Thanks to this reformulation, DRS convergence rates can be derived from those available for the PPA.
+The cornerstone of most operator splitting methods is the proximal point algorithm (PPA), introduced in \cite{martinet-1970} and thoroughly studied in \cite{rockafellar1976monotone} to find a zero of a maximal monotone operator.
+In the context of convex optimization, for proper lower semicontinuous (lsc) convex functions $f, g: \R^d \to \R \cup \{+\infty\}$, the problem boils down to minimizing the composite function $f + g$.
+As explained in \cite{eckstein1989splitting}, one DR splitting iteration (given in the scheme \eqref{DR:scheme} below) amounts to applying the PPA with constant stepsize equal to $1$, to an auxiliary maximal monotone operator.
+In this manner, the DR splitting method provably inherits properties of the PPA in the convex case, such as convergence and convergence rates.

-Classical approaches study the sum of two functions or the sum of two monotone operators.
-More recently, extensions to the sum of $d \ge 2$ functions/monotone operators have been proposed, see \cite{eckstein2017simplified,malitsky2022resolvent} for some examples.
-Our approach is applicable to the sum of two terms, with further possible decomposition in the presence of appropriate separability structures, as in the numerical section \ref{section:numerical}.
-Accordingly, we consider the following minimization problem where $\varphi_1, \varphi_2: \R^n \to \R \cup \{+\infty\}$ are lower semicontinuous proper functions, not necessarily convex.
+We focus on problems involving the sum of two terms, the more classical setting.
+More recently, extensions to the sum of more than two functions/monotone operators have been proposed, see \cite{eckstein2017simplified,malitsky2022resolvent} for some examples.
+In this way, we consider the following minimization problem where $f,g: \R^d \to \R \cup \{+\infty\}$ are proper lsc functions, not necessarily convex.

-Following \cite{themelis2020douglas}, we examine relaxed DRS variants.
-Given a relaxation parameter $\lambda >0$, a stepsize $\gamma >0,$ and an initial $s^0 \in \R^n$, define one iteration of relaxed DRS as below: Note that for $\lambda =1$, scheme \eqref{DR:scheme} reduces to DRS, while for $\lambda =2$ it corresponds to PRS.
-As stated, one iteration amounts to performing successively proximal steps, computed separately for each term in the sum, followed by a gradient step.
+Given a relaxation parameter $\lambda >0$, a stepsize $\gamma >0,$ and an initial point $z^0 \in \R^d$, we define one iteration of the (relaxed) DR splitting method \cite{themelis2020douglas} as follows: Note that for $\lambda =1$, scheme \eqref{DR:scheme} reduces to plain DR splitting.
+As stated, one iteration amounts to performing two successive proximal steps, computed separately for each term of the sum, followed by a fixed point/correction step.
+In the district of proximal splitting methods, the DR method has a close neighbor, the FB method.
+This method defines the iterates as $x^{k+1} = \prox_{\gamma g}\big(x^k - \gamma \nabla f(x^k)\big)$, and it is also known as the proximal-gradient method.